 To quote one of my heros,

 I took a three-second pause before I opened my mouth.
 And that’s where the real beauty happened.
 Only Love Today

 Pausing having babies for a few years also helped my husband and I catch our breath before we had #4.
 This also contributed to being able to handle big emotions like these more productively than when we had the first three so close together.
 For us, this was a wise pause.

-2. pausing allows us to model a valuable skill
+2. Pausing allows us to model a valuable skill to our children

 Experts encourage us to teach children to count and breathe deeply when they are getting upset.
 Yet after I became a parent I started realizing I was the one who needed to practice calming down.